Construction Project Management (Graduate Certificate)

 - Applicants possessing degrees/diplomas from institutions where the language of instruction was not English will be required to provide test scores as evidence of their English language proficiency.
 Test scores, if required, would be a minimum of TOEFL PBT 580 with a TWE of 4.5 or iBT 88; IELTS 6.5 with no bands less than 6.0; CAEL 70 with no sub-test band scores less than 60; CAAT D at 65%; or equivalent scores in other recognized standard tests of English.

 - We offer a language program for students whose English language skills are below the standard required for admission but all other admission criteria have been met.
-You will be eligible for admission to the graduate program after completion of level 4 of the General Arts and Science - English Language Studies (ELS) program with an overall grade average of 80% and no grade less than 75%.
+You will be eligible for admission to the graduate certificate program after completion of level 4 of the General Arts and Science - English Language Studies (ELS) program with an overall grade average of 80% and no grade less than 75%.
 Your placement in the ELS program is determined by scores on an in-house English language test or TOEFL or IELTS.

 - Submit proof of admission requirements.

 - Final selection is made following an assessment of the admission requirements.

 - Qualified applicants may be required to meet with program personnel to assess program suitability and aptitude.